-After our trip to the Erie Street Market we came home with a gorgeous quart of blackberries from Ackerman Berry Farm.
+It is blackberry season!
+We came home from our trip to the Toledo Farmer's Market with a gorgeous quart of blackberries from Ackerman Berry Farm.
 I had originally intended on finding a recipe for a blackberry coffee cake.
 Instead, I decided to make a super easy blackberry crumble and boy are we happy with that choice!
-I would make it again in a second and the crumble is so easy that a two year old can do it.
-The only thing I would do differently next time is to add in a bit of grated lemon rind for a little extra tartness.
+This is an easy crumble recipe that we will make over and over again... so easy that a two year old can do it.
+The only thing I would do differently next time is to add in a bit of grated lemon rind to the berries for a little extra tartness.
+If it isn't blackberry season, you can use this crumble recipe to top the fruit of your choice.
+We love it for peach, berry, and apple crumble too!

 Blackberry Crumble